About This Chapter

 TExES Science 7-12: Ecosystems and Ecological Cycles - Chapter Summary

 Study this chapter's video lessons on ecosystems and ecological cycles in anticipation of taking the TExES Science 7-12 exam.
 The lessons consist of facts you've probably learned previously, although some information may be new to you.
-In part, you'll learn about habitat destruction, aquatic biomes and the metapopulation theory.
-Other lesson topics include:
+In part, you'll learn about the environment, ecosystems, and energy flow.
+Once you complete this chapter you should also be able to:

-- Ecology levels, ecological niches, food chains, habitats and energy flow
+- Explain ecology levels, ecological niches, food chains, habitats and energy flow

-- Biogeochemical cycling and the cycles of matter
+- Define biogeochemical cycling and the cycles of matter

 Lesson instructors are experts on the subject matter, and they're available to help you if you need assistance with the concepts that are presented.
 You can spend as much time reviewing the lessons as you want; they're conveniently self-paced.
-Watch the video lessons online with your mobile technology, read through the written transcripts or print out the accompanying worksheets and study them offline at any point during your day.
+Watch the video lessons online with your mobile device.
+You can also print the written transcripts and worksheets to study offline.

 1. The Environment, Levels of Ecology and Ecosystems